Fills in a Gap in Retention Policies

 Using personal mailboxes means that compliance records for private channels intermingle with compliance records for chats.
 Retention policies can process Teams chats but have always ignored the compliance records for private channels because organizations might want to apply different retention settings to the two sets of records.

 This is now changing with MC263844, and organizations will be able to configure retention policies to process Teams private channel messages (Figure 1).
 It’s important to note that a retention policy for Teams private channel messages can only process those messages.
 The policy cannot include any other location, even Teams chats or regular channel messages.
 You’ll also notice that accounts are the basis for inclusion or inclusion in the policy rather than the teams hosting private channels.
-Again, this relates to where the compliance records are held.
+Again, this relates to where the compliance records are held plus the fact that not all members of a team (group) necessarily are members of the private channels owned by the team.

 Separating Chat from Channel Messages